lcvriend/humannotator/README.md

 The annotator detects if it is run from Jupyter.
 If so, the annotator will render itself in html and css.
 If not, the annotator will render itself as text.
 You can force the annotator to render to text.
-Set `text_display` to True when instantiating.
+Set `text_display` to True when instantiating or calling.

-If you want to only annotate specific records, pass a list of ids to the annotator call.
+If you want to:
+- Only annotate specific records, pass a list of ids to the annotator call.
+- Pickle the data with the annotator, set the `save_data` flag to True.